Thesis editing services

 I will return your copyedited thesis in the tracked-changes version, showing all changes and queries.
 This will give you, the author, complete control over the final version.
 You can then carefully go through the tracked changes, accepting or rejecting each individual change, reading my queries and comments in the margin, and choosing whether to take on board my suggestions.
 It is, after all, your work, not mine.

-When I return your edited thesis to you, I will include an individualised style sheet that I will have created specifically for your thesis and a personal letter explaining the changes I have made and giving you some personalised tips on how you can improve your writing for future projects.
+When I return your edited thesis to you, I will include an individualised style sheet that I will have created specifically for your thesis.
+My thesis editing service also includes a letter explaining the changes I have made to your thesis and personalised tips on how you can improve your writing for future projects.

 IPEd states that 'accredited editors have demonstrated their professional competence and understanding of editing standards, skills and knowledge by passing the IPEd accreditation exam'.
-By insisting on using an accredited editor, you can be assured that your editor is a professional who will observe the Guidelines for editing research theses.
+By insisting on using an accredited editor, you can be confident that your editor is a professional who will know to observe the Guidelines for editing research theses.
+I have been an IPEd accredited editor since 2011.

-To learn more about the Guidelines for editing research theses, including the student's responsibilities, see IPEd's Engaging an editor.
+To learn more about the Guidelines for editing research theses, including the student's responsibilities, see IPEd's Editing research theses.

 "Wendy's help was invaluable to my completing an MA dissertation.
 Without her brilliant editing I am sure that I would still be struggling to convey with clarity, consistency and completeness what I have been researching for two years."